dchaib/Glimpse.Unity/README.md

 ![Screenshot of Glimpse.Unity](/docs/screenshot.jpg?raw=true "Screenshot")

 ## Usage
-- Add a reference to the compiled DLL (soon available as a NuGet package)
+- Add a reference to Glimpse.Unity in your project (available as a [NuGet package](https://www.nuget.org/packages/Glimpse.Unity/): `Install-Package Glimpse.Unity`)
 - Call `RegisterInGlimpse()` on your container:

   ```cs